 Finnish Pastoral is a photography series that offers its viewers new means to indeed shatter the fixed models we have for perceiving spaces we don't usually look at.
 It is a story of the village of Karinkanta, in the region of Northern Ostrobothnia, with a population of just under 200 people: a ruin yet to come.
 It takes an honest look beyond romantic nationalism into Finnish countryside and the changes it is facing in the 2010s post-industrial era.

-Karinkanta became my second home after my mother moved there, and I have followed the daily life in the village for over two years in order to redefine my relationship with the countryside.
+Karinkanta became Joel Karppanen's second home after her mother moved there.
+Since then he followed the daily life in the village for over two years in order to redefine his relationship with the countryside.
 Therefore, this series is also an in-depth personal study about the modern human’s yearn for the rural life.